Anisha-Kakwani/Hahackathon---Detecting-Rating-Humor-Offense/README.md

  https://competitions.codalab.org/competitions/27446

 ##  **Data understanding :**
-CodaLab has provided training and test datasetsin Train.csv and public_dev.csv respectively.
+CodaLab has provided training and test datasetsin Train.csv and Test.csv respectively.
 ### Train.csv:
 This is the training dataset with 8000 records.
 In this data, we had 6 columns: **ID**, **Text**, **is_humor**, **humor_rating**, **humor_controversy**, **offense_rating**